WhyNot180/UBMP4-SPKR/JOURNAL.md

 Today was a mostly uneventful day.
 The most I did was *attempt* to de-solder a header from the bluetooth module.
 The result was a module was without any header and holes plugged with solder.
 Before I finished, I had to leave for my next class and Mr. Lam said that he would take care of it for me (thanks).
 Other than that it was a pretty uneventful day.

+### May 28

+Today's work was primarily focused on figuring out how to implement note durations and how to get the master counter to work properly.
+Before, the master counter caused the note to output a continuous sound regardless of the other domains.
+Initially, I thought that I should use the lowest common multiple as the counter, however, this made it take far too long to play any note, instead, I decided to make it 220kHz (clock frequency / 220000), as this happens to the sampling speed ProtoDome uses in his 1-bit generator for PIM.
+This worked marvelously!
+After I did that, I discovered that instead of affecting the duration of the note, as I had initially expected, it instead made a sort of ringing sound (similarly to a phone's ring-tone) and changed the amount of "rings" heard.
+After doing some more experimentation, I learned that this was actually caused by the effect domain!
+This means that, while it can help give a more pleasant tone, the way it is currently implemented creates that ringing tone.
+After doing some digging I saw that this was actually mentioned in Dr. Troise's paper.
+It seems I shall have to come up with a different way of changing the timbre or the duration, perhaps I could combine the pitch and effect domain bits?
+That would require more processing power though.
+Hmm, decisions, decisions.